How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 1) Get onto the Partnership Track

-You don’t need to be on this programme if you are going to make it to partner, but it will be much harder if you are not.
-Sometimes these programmes are a formal part of a Big’s partnership track, other times they are an accelerator for people to get onto their Big 4 partner track.
+You don’t need to be on this programme if you will make it to partner, but it will be much harder if you are not.
+Sometimes these programmes are a formal part of a Big’s partnership track; other times, they are an accelerator for people to get onto their Big 4 partner track.

-How do you get nominated I hear you ask?
-While there are a multitude of factors that go into the decision, one very important one is that you have to express your interest in the first place.
+How do you get nominated, I hear you ask?
+While many factors go into the decision, one very important one is that you have to express your interest in the first place.
 The people who do get on these programmes have normally been talking for a few years with their mentor and sponsoring partner about their partner ambitions, so to be in the pickings, don’t keep your career ambitions private!

-The more open you can be about how you would like to progress your career in your Big 4 firm, the greater the opportunities which will open up to you.
-You also need to make sure that there is (a) an agreed upon business case for someone like you and (b) your numbers justify your inclusion on a programme like this.
+The more open you can be about how you would like to progress your career in your Big 4 firm, the more opportunities will open up to you.
+You also need to ensure that there is (a) an agreed-upon business case for someone like you and (b) your numbers justify your inclusion in a programme like this.

-Our subscriber-only Progress to Partner membership site has a great Game Plan called “…if you need to raise your profile” to help you get noticed for partner-track.
+Progress to Partner Academy has a great Game Plan called “.Here’s what to do if you need to raise your profile” to help you get noticed for the right reasons and put on Partner Track.

 My thoughts on whether Executive Director, Managing Director or ‘Associate Partner’ are worth going for…

 Will your part of the firm expect that you go for these stepping stone roles, or will they expect you to go straight to partner?
-In this video you’ll find my thoughts on whether it is worth avoiding these stepping stones on route to partner, or just aiming to get promoted straight up to partner.
-This video is just one of 40+ bite sized videos which are included in our membership site Progress To Partner.
+In this video, you’ll find my thoughts on whether it is worth avoiding these stepping stones on route to partner, or just aiming to get promoted straight up to partner.
+This video is just one of 50+ bite-sized videos which are included in Progress To Partner Academy.

 2) Prepare for a marathon, not a sprint

 When asked ‘how to get a promotion to partner?’ one of the most common answers from successful directors who made partner at a Big 4 firm is that it is more of a marathon than a sprint, and they wish they’d been prepared for that.
-This means if you want to make partner at a Big 4 firm, you need to be organised and do a little every week to see any progress towards partner.
+If you want to partner at a Big 4 firm, you need to be organised and do a little every week to see any progress towards partner.

 ‘I wish I knew that I needed to pace myself, and not sprint for a few days/a week, then stand still and then sprint again’